Seif-Tamer1/Monsters-INC.-Game/README.md

 Notes to work on till now:
 no brackets means for everyone
-1- monsters variable boundaries: position, energy,confusion turns(maybe)...  (abousa)
-   same thing with me in convoyer belts effect must be positve and contimination socks effect must be negative
+1- monsters variable boundaries: position, energy,confusion turns,momentumTurns in Dasher, normalSpeedTurns in MultiTasker  (abousa) same thing with me in convoyer belts effect must be positve and contimination socks effect must be negative (suggestion by gemini is math manipulation(always positive use abs for example))

 2- compareto mechanism (90% already correct) (abousa)